Pleasant Richardson: Civilian life

 After he was discharged in Philadelphia, Private Richardson returned to Botetourt County.
 There he married Henriette Braxton, and they had two children, of which only Mrs. Arena Richardson Preston survived him.
 After the death of his first wife, he married Mrs. Nancy Callender, who also predeceased him.

 Although he was unskilled and possibly unlettered, he was able to accumulate some property in the county after his return.
 He acquired Lot #151 on Murray Street by his marriage to Nancy Callender Richardson, which he subsequently sold to Mary L. Dodd in 1924.
 He also purchased one lot, #176 on Water Street, from E. Kate Crowder in 1912, which he later sold to Mr. William Gilliam in 1915.
 The lot numbers are taken from Gray's New Map of Fincastle from 1880.

 Death and burial

 Private Richardson always remained proud of his service record, and appropriately enough, he died on Memorial Day in 1935.
 He was buried in Fincastle.
 "He was a consistent member of First Baptist Church of Fincastle, Virginia.
 He was a soldier par excellence and next to his religion prided in this fact.
 It was very appropriate that he answered his last bugle call on Memorial Day."
-Both he and his wives are interred in the First Baptist Church's graveyard.

 On May 17, 2017, the local Sons of Union Veterans of the Civil War decorated his grave for Memorial Day.

 Private Pleasant Richardson was posthumously awarded the West Virginia Civil War Medal for his service with the 45th US Colored Infantry.
 The medal has been placed on display at the Botetourt County Museum of History.
-"A descendant of Private Pleasant Richardson has been awarded in his honor a Class I ("Honorably Discharged") West Virginia Civil War Medal."